 The foundation of a global ecosystem of technology innovators, we empower the world’s most successful business and consumer brands.
-Every day our thousands of partners embed more than 45 million Arm-based chips in products that connect people, enhance the human experience, and make anything possible.
-Extensible, scalable, and ever evolving, it is a foundation that confirms how we lead by design — to serve today, anticipate tomorrow.
+Every day thousands of partners embed more than 45 million Arm-based chips in products that connect people, enhance the human experience, and make anything possible.
+Extensible, scalable, and ever evolving, it's a foundation that confirms how we lead by design — to serve today, anticipate tomorrow.

 - World’s leading semiconductor IP company

 - Arm technologies reach 70% of the global population

 - More than 6,000 employees from 61 nationalities